A Step-by-Step Plan to Rebuild Trust and Restore Intimacy

 If your relationship has been rocked by sexually compulsive behavior, this book will provide you and your partner with concrete tools and guidelines to not only save your relationship, but take it to new depths of understanding, love, and connection.

-Paldrom and George present a refreshing new approach for couples struggling with the issue of sexually compulsive behaviors such as excessive pornography and masturbation, frequenting prostitutes or strip clubs, serial affairs, and other acting out behaviors.
+Paldrom and George present a refreshing new approach for couples struggling with the issue of sexually compulsive behaviors such as pornography obsession, excessive masturbation, frequenting prostitutes or strip clubs, serial affairs, and other acting out behaviors.

 Video Introduction “A Couple’s Guide to Sexual Addiction” by Paldrom Collins

-This book helps couples dealing with Sex Addiction or Porn Addiction in:
+This book offers sex addiction help for couples dealing with Sex Addiction or Porn Addiction in:

 *Getting Past the Shock